Problems solved

 Design system CMS

 On the flip-side, the existing design system presented significant challenges in terms of flexibility, required a lot of effort to update, and lacked automation.
-It was a joint effort from the entire design team to set up the first version of the design system, but unfortunately it still demanded a lot of resource to maintain it – mainly its CMS.
+It was a joint effort from the entire design team to set up the first version of the design system, but unfortunately, maintenance still demanded a lot of resources – both its CMS system and its content.

 The Solution